rtryan98/rhi/README.md

     _f["0x14"]:1 f["dxil blob"]:3
     _g["0x14+dxil blob size"]:1 g["spirv blob"]:3
 ```
+The format can easily be used with the function `Graphics_Device::recreate_shader_blob_deserialize_memory`.
+If this function is used the correct blob will automatically be selected.
+Shader blob recreationg requires the user to correctly synchronize access as no locking is done even when the `Graphics_Device` was created with `enable_locking = true`.
+This means creating or recreating a pipeline using this shader whilst the shader is being recreated is a data race.

 ### Command Pools and Command Lists
 `Command_Pool`s are required to create `Command_List`s.